adeline-cs/GTR/README.md

 ### Issue
-1. The pretrain model will be uploaded  and the training code for MT adative framework will be updated soon.
+1. The train and test datasets are uploaded.
+The pretrain model will be uploaded  and the training code for MT adative framework will be updated soon.

 2. This code is only for S-GTR, and other pluggin models will be updated soon.